josuerushanika/Josue-portfolio/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> Write a message to encourage readers to support your project

-If you like this project, kindly give a ⭐️.
+This is one of my first big project, and if you like it give a star to my project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>